janet-lang/janet/doc/Peg.md

 | `(range "az" "AZ")` | | Matches characters in a range and advances 1 character.
 Multiple ranges can be combined together. |
 | `(set "abcd")`   |       | Match any character in the argument string.
 Advances 1 character. |

 ## Combining Patterns

 These primitive patterns are combined with a few specials to match a wide number of languages.
 These specials can be thought of as the looping and branching forms in a traditional language (that is how they are implemented when compiled to bytecode).

+PEGs try to match an input text with a pattern in a greedy manner.
+This means that if a rule fails to match, that rule will fail and not try again.
+The only backtracking provided in a peg is provided by the `(choice x y z ...)` special, which will try rules in order until one succeeds, and the whole pattern succeeds.
+If no sub pattern succeeds, then the whole pattern fails.
+Note that this means that the order of `x y z` in choice DOES matter.
+If y matches everything that z matches, z will never succeed.

 | Pattern | Alias | What it matches |
 | ------- | ----- | --------------- |